marcdelabarrera/dsolve/README.md

 # dsolve

 A package to solve systems of dynamic equations with Python.
+It understands Latex syntax